plone/volto/docs/source/user-manual/autosave.md

 (autosave-new-content-label)=

 ## Autosave new content
-When adding a new content, a copy of the form will be saved in localStorage, similar to edit mode, but since the content hasn't been saved, we don't have an id, in this case the content type will be used.
+When adding content, a copy of the form will be saved in `localStorage`, similar to edit mode.
+But since the content hasn't been saved yet, we don't have an ID.
+In this case the content type will be used.
 Since it also uses the path to create the id, the local data will be loaded again, in case of exiting without saving, only if adding the same content, in the same path.

 (autosave-comments-label)=